openenergymonitor/emontx3/hardware/readme.md

 - Update R13 & R14 from 1% to 0.5% tolerance
 - Switch to LDK320ADU33R LDO for higher 18V input voltage
 - Remove battery holder from BOM
+- Revert to 4x CT sockets being black due to procurement issues for differnet colour sockes

 ### V3.4.4